parisepigenetics/RASflow_EDC/README.md

 2. snakefiles.
 There are 5 snakefiles (visible in the `workflow` folder) that correspond to the different steps of the analysis:
   - quality_control.rules (QC)
   - trim.rules (reads trimming/filtering)
-  - align_count_genome.rules (mapping and feature counting)
+  - align_count_genome.rules (mapping and counting)
   - dea_genome.rules (differential gene expression)
   - visualize.rules (plots)

-The slurm outputs of those different steps are stored in the `logs` folder and named as the corresponding snakefile plus the date : for instance
+The Slurm outputs of those different steps are stored in the `logs` folder and named as the date plus the corresponding snakefile: for instance
-`trim_20200615_1540.txt` or  `align_count_genome_20200615_1540.txt`.
+`20200615_1540_trim.txt` or  `20200615_1540_align_count_genome.txt`.

-Here is a description of those files (splitted):
+Here is a description of one of those files (splitted):

 ---
-Building the DAG (directed acyclic graph): Define the jobs that will be launched and in which order.
+- Building the DAG (directed acyclic graph): Define the jobs that will be launched and in which order.
 ```
 Building DAG of jobs...
 Using shell: /usr/bin/bash